yadomi/planet-express/README.md

 ![image](https://img.shields.io/badge/version-0.1.1-brightgreen.svg)

-Planet Express is a command line utility written in rubt to deploy code from git repositories.
+Planet Express is a command line utility written in **Ruby** to deploy code from git repositories.

-** /!\ This project is actualy at a very early developpement stage /!\ **
+	/!\ This project is actualy at a very early developpement stage /!\

 Requirements
 ------------